-Cover Letter Examples Relocation (Plus Writing Tips)
+Relocation Cover Letter Examples and Writing Guide

 Are you planning to relocate to a new area or are just open to moving to a new city if the right opportunity arises?
 In this case, you need to take extra care of your application documents to compete with local job-seekers.
 If you are curious about how to reflect the relocation in your cover letter or how to write a CV for relocation – read below.